 EU - UK relations

-The EU-UK Trade and Cooperation Agreement concluded between the EU and the UK sets out preferential arrangements in areas such as trade in goods and in services, digital trade, intellectual property, public procurement, aviation and road transport, energy, fisheries, social security coordination, law enforcement and judicial cooperation in criminal matters, thematic cooperation and participation in Union programmes.
+The EU-UK Trade and Cooperation Agreement concluded between the EU and the UK in December 2020 sets out preferential arrangements in areas such as trade in goods and in services, digital trade, intellectual property, public procurement, aviation and road transport, energy, fisheries, social security coordination, law enforcement and judicial cooperation in criminal matters, thematic cooperation and participation in Union programmes.
 It is underpinned by provisions ensuring a level playing field and respect for fundamental rights.
+To minimise disruption, the agreement has been provisionally applied since 1 January 2021.